Food Safety

 Microwaves may not cook food evenly or quickly enough, which can lead to uneven heating and the growth of harmful bacteria–so you'll need to be extra cautious here.
 Always follow the manufacturer's instructions and guidelines for cooking TCS foods in a microwave.

-FAQs About TCS Foods
+FAQs about TCS foods

 Is rice a TCS food?